jimpalompa/OpenCore-Asus-Z170i-Pro-Gaming/README.md

 Almost everything works.
 Wifi and bluetooth (by disabling and replacing the internal Qualcomm Atheros QCNFA364A), iGPU acceleration, dual displays, HDMI audio, ~~wake up from display sleep~~.
 Ethernet, all USB ports (only the internal USB 2.0 Header is disabled), all Audio ports.
 AirDrop/Handoff/Continuity, iMessage, FaceTime and other iServices.

 ## Known issues
-- [x] TRIM during boot takes a long while if it's activated.

-<sup>_Samsung SSD's are not macOS TRIM-supported.
-Fixed by setting key SetApfsTrimTimeout to 0.
-Build now boots instantaneously._</sup>

 - [ ] Sleep does not work.

 <sup>_This build will never sleep though.
 Perhaps a deep dive in the [fixing sleep](https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html) guide will solve issue?_</sup>